Kotlin Pitfalls: Beyond the Syntactic Sugar

 // Fix: Use withContext(Dispatchers.Default) { heavyJsonParsing() }

 A more subtle issue is the Misuse of GlobalScope.
 Using GlobalScope breaks Structured concurrency pitfalls.
-It creates orphan coroutines that live as long as the application, leading to Coroutine cancellation leaks and memory bloat.
-If the Activity or ViewModel is destroyed, the GlobalScope job keeps running in the background, wasting CPU keeping references alive.
+It creates “orphan” coroutines that live as long as the application, leading to Coroutine cancellation leaks and memory bloat.
+If the Activity or ViewModel is destroyed, the GlobalScope job keeps running in the background, wasting CPU and keeping references alive.

 Fixing these bugs manually is exhausting.
 The most efficient way to prevent them is to build a reliable safety net.
 Learn how to catch these issues early in our guide on Practical Kotlin Unit Testing, where we cover coroutine leaks and virtual time execution.